-The Company successfully initiated the pilot launch of the Axoguard HA+ Nerve ProtectorTM in the second quarter and will fully launch this extension of its nerve protection platform later this month.
+In August 2023, the Company completed the full market release of Axoguard HA+ Nerve Protector[TM], an extension of its nerve protection platform.
 Axoguard HA+ Nerve Protector is a proprietary nerve protection device designed to provide short- and long-term protection for peripheral nerve injuries.
 The device is comprised of a processed porcine submucosa extracellular matrix (ECM) base layer with a hyaluronate-alginate gel coating.
 The gel layer facilitates enhanced nerve gliding to aid in minimizing soft tissue attachments, while the base layer is remodeled into a long-term protective tissue layer.
 It is available in a variety of sizes to meet patients' and surgeons' needs.